kevincchua/CSCI_4440U_DRL/README.md

 A procedurally generated platformer implemented as a Gymnasium-compatible environment (`OctogoneEnv`).
 Supports curriculum learning, evaluation, analytics, visualization, and various configurations via YAML.
 All code and analytics in `Octogone-DRL/`.
+- **Speedrunner:** Rewards for completing the level, scaled based on time
+- **Survivor:** Rewards for exploring the level and staying alive

 ---